statiolake/procon-assistant/README.md

    +- e   --+
 ```

-problem-beginning-char is`a` by default. you can specify it manualy (for
+problem-beginning-char is `a` by default. you can specify it manualy (to use
-example, AtCoder Regular Contest begins from Problem C. if you want to make
+with AtCoder Regular Contest that begins from Problem C. if you want to make
-directory with uppercase, then you should specify `A`) .
+directory with uppercase, you can specify like `A`) .

 ### `init`

 alias: `i`

 creates `main.cpp` in the **current directory** with a simple template
-(hard-coded) and automatically open it.
+(hard-coded) and automatically open it. it also creates `.clang_complete` file
+which contians the include path for your own library (hard-coded, default:
+`~/procon-lib`).

+### `clip`

+alias: `c`

+copies the whole contents of `main.cpp` into clipboard. it expands double
+quote version of #include directive (`#include "..."`) with your library at
+`~/procon-lib`. you don't have to copy-and-paste your library into your code
+before submission anymore.

 ### `fetch {contest-site}:{problem-id}`